biserkacvetkovska/personal-website/lessons/fourth-lesson.md

 If you remember in the first lesson, you created a folder on your computer called personal-website.
 This is the folder that has the code and assets for your website.
 This is the folder that you want to start tracking for changes.

-In order to do so, in "Command prompt" or "Terminal" navigate to this folder and type:
+In order to do so, in "Git CMD" or "Terminal" navigate to this folder and type:

 ``` git init ```